SAMMISolutions/docs/doc_posts/_commands-buffer/buffer-set-size.md

 | Box Name | Type | Description |
 |-------|--------|--------
 |Buffer Name	|String	| Name of the buffer
 New Size | Int | New size of the buffer.
+Default is 64.
 {:class='table table-primary'}